 \subsection{Governing equations}

-In this paper, we find the linear perturbation eigenmodes and eigenvalues of a swirling flow in an unbounded domain $\mathbb{R}^3$.
-Throughout the paper, the velocity and pressure eigenmodes are written in cylindrical coordinates $(r, \phi, z)$ as
+In this paper, we investigate the linear perturbation eigenmodes and eigenvalues of a swirling flow in an unbounded domain $\mathbb{R}^3$.
+We express the velocity and pressure eigenmodes in cylindrical coordinates $(r, \phi, z)$, as

-where $m$ and $\kappa$ are the azimuthal and axial wavenumbers of the eigenmode and $\sigma$ is the eigenmode's complex growth (or decay) rate.
-Here $m \in \mathbb{Z}$ as the fields have to be periodic in $\phi$ with period $2\pi$, whereas $\kappa \in \mathbb{R}\setminus \{ 0 \}$ because there are no restrictions in the axial wavelength $2\pi / \kappa$.
-The real part of $\sigma$ gives the growth/decay rate while the imaginary part gives its wave frequency. \citet{Khorrami1989} formulated a more general problem, but we use more specialised form of the steady, equilibrium, swirling flow $\bm{\overline{U}}$,
+where $m$ and $\kappa$ represent the azimuthal and axial wavenumbers of the eigenmode, respectively, and $\sigma$ denotes the complex growth (or decay) rate of the eigenmode.
+Here, $m \in \mathbb{Z}$ since the fields must be periodic in $\phi$ with a period of $2\pi$, while $\kappa \in \mathbb{R}\setminus {0}$ since there are no restrictions on the axial wavelength $2\pi/\kappa$.
+The real part of $\sigma$ represents the growth/decay rate, while the imaginary part represents its wave frequency in time.
+Although \citet{Khorrami1989} formulated a more general problem, we employ a more specialised form of the steady, equilibrium, swirling flow $\bm{\overline{U}}$, i.e.,

 which is only $r$-dependent and has no radial velocity component $\overline{U}_r$.
 The unperturbed base flow profile we consider for a wake vortex model is Batchelor's similarity solution adapted by \citet{Lessen1974} with